Welcome to Dances of India in St. Louis

 PLEASE SCROLL DOWN TO LEARN ABOUT US AND OUR PROGRAMMING.

-OUR FEATURE PRESENTATION: DREAMS OF THE DARK PRINCE--the Tale of Duryodhana, from the Indian epic The Mahabarata.
-This is fully narrated!
+For our 47th Annual Performance, we presented an originally-scripted, fully narrated dance-theater production: DREAMS OF THE DARK PRINCE--the Tale of Duryodhana, from the Indian epic The Mahabharata.

-*AND: This is the Premiere of The Mahabharata in St. Louis!*
+*AND: This was the Premiere of The Mahabharata in St. Louis for general audiences!*

 What is the Mahabharata?
 Please Click Here for a brief description!

-We are delighted to have local Shakespearan actor Isaiah Di Lorenzo play the role of Prince Duryodhana and local choreographer and dancer Thomas Proctor play Prince Bhima.
+We were delighted to have local Shakespearan actor Isaiah Di Lorenzo play the role of Prince Duryodhana and local choreographer and dancer Thomas Proctor play Prince Bhima.

 Script by Nartana Premachandra, President of Dances of India & Story Editor of NY-based international journal Parabola.